matthieuGravy/pommepatate-v1/README.md

 <br />

-pommepatate is my very first portfolio, designed with simplicity and speed in mind, aiming not to deter recruiters during their visit to the site.
+Pommepatate is my very first portfolio, designed with simplicity and speed in mind, aiming not to deter recruiters during their visit to the site.
 Although I haven't yet finalized version 2, its creation and integration have been extremely swift, largely thanks to the use of high-performance components included in the project.
 It's a rewarding experience to think that I can quickly put up a CV or my creations online.
 Other projects I've undertaken may perhaps inspire you for its enhancement.

 > I'm not a designer, and I'm eagerly looking forward to discovering your talents in this field.